jacordero/ESA-audio-sentiment-analysis/prototypes/optimization/README.md

 :one: To run the `convert_tf_to_lite.py ` script:

-The script contains four functions
+The script contains the following functions

 ` load_model():`   loads the models from ` prod_models/candidate/sequential ` and ` prod_models/candidate/siamese ` by default.